osulalam/Mercedes-Benz/README.md

 # Mercedes-Benz Kaggle Competition
-This was is *first* repository, *first* time coding in Python, *first* time dabbling in this GitHub world, and *first* Kaggle Competition that I was luck enough to participate in.
+This was is *first* repository, *first* time coding in Python, *first* time dabbling in this GitHub world, and *first* Kaggle Competition that I was lucky enough to participate in.
 My main intention was to just play around and learn.

 ## Explaining the Commits
 ### MARS.py